toolzakinbo/startup/README.md

 I am going to be using HTML, CSS, JavaScript, Web Services, WebSocket, React, a DataBase(MongoDB), and React.
 #### HTML
 This is going to be used for structure.
 - A couple of HTML pages would be used.
 One would be used for login purposes and for users to create new accounts; a page where users can browse and review recipes; a recipe details page; a recipe upload page, and a user profile page.
+DONE
-- It is responsible for the textual description of each recipe using text
+- It is responsible for the textual description of each recipe using text.DONE
 - displaying images for each recipe
-- input boxes for the login page and a submit button to initiate login
+- input boxes for the login page and a submit button to initiate login.
+DONE
-- fetches recipes and their details from the database
+- fetches recipes and their details from the database.
+DONE
 #### CSS
 This is going to be used for styling and animation.
 - navigation, header, text content, login page, recipe review page, and responsive styles would be done using CSS.
 #### JavaScript
 This deliverable is responsible for interactivity.
-- It handles user authentication when the Login button is clicked
+- It handles user authentication when the Login button is clicked.
+DONE
-- It handles recipe uploads when the upload button is clicked
+- It handles recipe uploads when the upload button is clicked.
+DONE
-- Uses Websockets to notify users when their recipe receives a comment and update the recipe listing in real time to reflect new uploads.
+- Uses Websockets to notify users when their recipe receives a comment and update the recipe listing in real time to reflect new uploads.DONE
 #### Web Services
 This deliverable is responsible for endpoints for retrieving recipe details, ratings, and reviews.
 - Recipe data handling